How the Catalyst charity began

 So what now?

-We are continuing our ongoing digital support efforts, while simultaneously taking time to reflect on how we can collectively best serve the needs of the voluntary sector.
+We are continuing our ongoing digital support efforts, while simultaneously taking time to reflect on how we can collectively best serve the needs of civil society.
 Especially in a context so radically different from when we started.
-This will be a journey we go on as a network, ensuring all voices are heard and more people feel able to take part.
+Read our initial thoughts here.

 How can you get involved?